 If two or more well points belong to the same surface, they are considered close if they are laterally close.
-They are considered similar if the slope between them are less than 10%, that is, dz/dxy < 0.1.
-They are considered potentially conflicting if the slope is larger than 10%.
-When two well points are involved in a potential conflict, these points, their lateral and vertical distance as well as their intermediate slope are logged to the main log file, again, provided the log level is sufficiently high.
-A point involved in a potential conflict is also indicated by a C in the Conflict column of the welldata.log file.
+They are considered similar if the slope between them are less than 10 %, that is, $\Delta z/\Delta xy < 0.1$.
+They are considered potentially conflicting if the slope is larger than 10 %.
+When two well points are involved in a potential conflict, these points, their lateral and vertical distance as well as their intermediate slope are written to the Cohiba log file, provided the log level is sufficiently high.
+A point involved in a potential conflict is also indicated by a C in the Conflict column of the welldata.csv file.

 If the close well points come from the same well, the well points are merged.
-The merged observation gets the arithmetic average coordinates $(\bar{x}, \bar{y}, \text{and } \bar{z})$, and a new vertical uncertainty is estimated as $\sigma_z = \frac{1}{N-1} \sqrt{\sum{i}^{N} (z_i - \bar{z})^2}$, where N is the number of merged well points.
+The merged observation gets the arithmetic average coordinates $(\bar{x}, \bar{y}, \text{ and } \bar{z})$, and a new vertical uncertainty is estimated as $\sigma_z = \frac{1}{N-1} \sqrt{\sum_i^N (z_i - \bar{z})^2}$, where N is the number of merged well points.

 This uncertainty is used for the merged well point.
 If this uncertainty is smaller than the individual well point uncertainties, then the smallest of the individual well point uncertainties is used instead.
-A well point that is a result of a merge is indicated by an M in the Merged column of the welldata.log file.
+A well point that is a result of a merge is indicated by an M in the Merged column of the welldata.csv file.
 The coordinates of the removed points are only written to the main log file provided the log level is sufficiently high.

-If the close well points come from different wells, the well points cannot be merged since it is impossible to dedicate the merged observation to one particular well.
-All well points are therefore kept, but an uncertainty equal to that estimated for merged well points is calculated for each pair.
+If the close well points come from different wells, the well points cannot be merged since it is impossible to assign the merged well point to one particular well.
+All well points are therefore kept, but a TVD uncertainty equal to that estimated for merged well points is calculated for each pair.
 This uncertainty is used for one or both well points if it is larger than the uncertainties already assigned to each well point, else no action is taken.

-When two well points are close it is important that both well points have a sufficiently high uncertainty; not only to reflect the actual uncertainty in the two well points, but also to ensure numerical stability.
+When two well points are close it is important that both well points have a sufficiently high TVD uncertainty; not only to reflect the actual TVD uncertainty in the two well points, but also to ensure numerical stability.

-A well point that has been given an increased uncertainty during the well point processing is flagged by a U in the AddUncert column of the welldata.log file.
+A well point that has been given an increased TVD uncertainty during the well point processing is flagged by a U in the AddUncert column of the welldata.csv file.